DexrnZacAttack/MCSaves/README.md

 # HOW TO CONTRIBUTE
 ### 1. Take screenshots, we recommend a screenshot of the world in the Worlds menu and a screenshot from within the world.
 ### 2. Grab the world files (Do not decompress, unless you're willing to put both the decompressed and compressed world in the same folder, or if the world is already pre-decompressed)
-### 3. Place the world files and a README, in a folder named after the world, with a subfolder (named Screenshots) inside said world folder containing screenshots.
+### 3. Place the world files and a README in a folder named after the world, with a subfolder (named Screenshots) inside said world folder containing screenshots.
 ### 4. Within that README, add highest quality possible screenshots (e.g don't take compressed JPEG screenshots if you can take uncompressed PNG screenshots), your GitHub username, World name, platform, and version it was created on.
 ### Here is a [template](template.md) for said README.